Chestie (Chihuahua & Westie Mix) Info, Pictures, Traits, Facts

 The West Highland White Terrier is a different story from across the pond.
 He got his start as a working dog as opposed to a lapdog.
 He hunted tirelessly for rodents.
 That trait persists and makes this pooch a capable competitor in earth dog events that highlight his digging and searching abilities.
 That history provides a valuable clue about what you can expect with this pup.
 This habit is part of his DNA.

-Okay, so digging is a bad habit that you’ll have to control from the get-go.
+Digging is a bad habit that you’ll have to control from your Chestie puppy from the get-go.
 Don’t be too hard on the Chestie.
 He is just following his instincts to hunt rodents where they live.
 However, that background also fuels his strong prey drive.
 It’s a job that he takes seriously.
 It also accounts for his high wanderlust potential.
 This pup has all the tenacity of a terrier that you’d expect.

 The Chestie has a moderate tendency to nip, but he also is a spirited dog.
 He needs exercise to work off his energy and prevent him from forming bad habits.
 On the other hand, he is relatively easygoing and doesn’t take life too seriously.
 He is a friendly pooch that gets along with just about any person or canine that he meets.
 However, he recognizes strangers and will alert the family when necessary.